btc-raspberrypiclub/django-start/README.md

 ### Set Environment Variables

-Rename the supplied `.env_example` file to `.env` and edit the values to something more secure.
+Copy the supplied `.env_example` file to `.env` and edit the values to something more secure.
 These values will overide the ones that are in the setup.py and other places.

-    mv .env_example .env
+    cp .env_example .env

 The `.env` file is not tracked by Git, since it is specifically excluded via the `.gitignore` file.
-This is because the values in this file include 'secrets' that you should never check in with your code.
+We do this because the values in this file include 'secrets' that you should never check in with your code.

-Feel free to leave the values as they are for now if you are just practicing, if you intend to deploy this project to a server that is available on the internet - you _will_ want to use more secure values.
+Feel free to leave the values as they are for now if you are just practicing, if you intend to deploy this project to a server that is available on the internet - you _will_ want to use more secure/custom values.

 ### Build The Image